 A county in West Virginia.

-Cabell (AK-166) was launched 23 December 1944 by Kaiser Cargo Co., Richmond, Calif., under a Maritime Commission contract; sponsored by Mrs. W. P. Gilmore; acquired by the Navy 11 April 1945; commissioned the same day, Lieutenant E. J. McCluskey, USNR, in command; and reported to the Pacific Fleet.
+Cabell (AK-166) was launched 23 December 1944 by Kaiser Cargo Co., Richmond, Calif., under a Maritime Commission contract (MC Hull No. 2111); sponsored by Mrs. W. P. Gilmore; acquired by the Navy on 11 April 1945 and commissioned the same day, Lt.
+E. J. McCluskey, USNR, in command.

-Continuing this vital support of occupation operations, she called at ports in the Philippines, and on Okinawa, Saipan, and Guam, before arriving at San Pedro, Calif., 15 April 1946.
-She was decommissioned at Seattle, Wash., 19 July 1946, and returned to the Maritime Commission 3 days later.
+Continuing that support of occupation operations, she called at ports in the Philippines, and on Okinawa, Saipan, and Guam, before arriving at San Pedro, Calif., on 15 April 1946.

 Decommissioned at Seattle, Wash., on 19 July 1946, she was returned to the Maritime Commission three days later [22 July 1946] and entered the Maritime Commission Reserve Fleet berthing area at Puget Sound, Wash., at 7:00 p.m. on that date.
 Delivered to the American Mail Line, Ltd., at Olympia, Wash., under a General Agency Agreement on 7 May 1947, the ship was delivered to Rederiaktieboleget Bris, a Swedish company, on 28 May 1947, the title having been passed to the purchaser the previous day in Washington, D.C.